Kylewhitehead6/SQL-R---European-Soccer-League-Project/README.md

 # SQL-R---European-Soccer-League-Project

 To see results without the code, please select the markdown_md.md file as this is a markdown file compatible with github to show results.
-Otherwise, code will have to be cloned to your verisons of R and run to get the results in a nice HTML format.
+It does not show some of the tables in the format as it would on an HTML output, but it gives the tables nevertheless.
+Otherwise, code will have to be cloned to your versions of R and run to get the results in a nice HTML format.

 This project is meant to analyze soccer data in Europes Top 5 European League from the 09/10 season to the 18/19 season.
 The idea is touch on the competitiveness of each league.
 What does competitive actually mean?